Analyzing Riemann's hypothesis: Introduction

-Here we implement an analysis of Riemann's hypothesis, by dealing with the zeros of the analytically-extended zeta function.
-To be specfic, we make use of the functional equation $\zeta(s) = 2^{s}\pi^{s-1}\sin{(\displaystyle \pi s/2)}\Gamma(1-s)\zeta(1-s)$ for complex numbers $s$ such that $0<{\rm Re}(s)<1$.
-In addition, we also use reduction to the absurd, combined with intensive numerical analysis at some steps.
-Our derivations are compatible with the real part of the non-trivial zeros of the Riemann zeta function being equal to $1/2$, to the best of our resources.
-As we shall detail in what follows, we do this in two steps.
-First, we show what would happen if we assumed that the real part of $s$ has a value between $0$ and $1$ but different from $1/2$, arriving to a possible contradiction for the zeros.
-Second, assuming that there is no real value $y$ such that $\zeta\left(1/2 +yi \right)=0$, and by applying the rules of logic to negate a quantifier together with the corresponding Morgan's law, we also arrive to a plausible contradiction.
 Finally, we also analyze what conditions should be satisfied by $y \in \mathbb R$ such that $\zeta(\displaystyle 1/2 +yi)=0$.
 While most of our results are fully analytic, at some specific parts of the analysis we need to rely on heavy numerical calculations.
 Some part of our analysis is therefore dependent on them.
 However, we do not observe nor foresee any tendency for a change in our calculations, which leads us to conjecture that the validity of our conclusions is general.
-Our approach also opens the way towards a new mathematical angle to assess Riemman's hypothesis.
+Our approach also opens the way towards a new mathematical concept to assess Riemman's hypothesis.

 The paper is organized as follows.
 In Sec.\ref{sec2} we review the basics of the hypothesis.
 In Sec.\ref{sec3} we implement our analysis, as briefly outlined above.
 In Sec.\ref{seczeros} we provide analytical constraints to be satisfied by the zeros that come out naturally from our analysis.
-Finally, in Sec.\ref{sec4} we wrap up our conclusions and perspectives for future work.
+Finally, in Sec.\ref{sec4} we summarize our conclusions and perspectives for future work.
+In addition, in Appendix \ref{apA} we provide the Matlab computer codes used, and give a brief explanation of the numerical techniques used both with Matlab and with Wolfram Alpha.